-In her recent article, Michelle Hughes of Micromedia, points out three elements why UX should always be the top priority:
+In her recent article, Michelle Hughes of Micromedia, points out three elements why UX should always be the top priority.

 Customers want convenience, they don’t want to be having to constantly learn new systems.
-Consistency across visual design, interactions and content will help your customers move between channels easily, e.g. from their computer to their mobile, without having to relearn how to use your website.
+Consistency across visual design, interactions and UX content strategy will help your customers move between channels easily, e.g. from their computer to their mobile, without having to relearn how to use your website.

 Your customers should be able to complete all actions regardless of the kind of device they are using to access your website.
-While your mobile site should be optimised for the device and therefore somewhat cut down, the site shouldn’t be restrictive and offer less functionality.
+While your mobile site should be optimized for the device and therefore somewhat cut down, the site shouldn’t be restrictive and offer less functionality.

 Ideally, your website should present the ability to complete an action across multiple devices.
 For example, if a customer places an item in the basket while logged into your site on a smartphone, that same item should still be in the cart if they then go on to login to your site on a laptop.
 Online user experience should also take into account checkout time, the checkout process and crucially, measurement of your customers’ experience online.

 User experience is all about careful measurement and management; you must be aware of your customers’ high expectations and cater for these in order to win new customers and retain those that have previously purchased.
-What do you think?
-Drop a line and share your opinion.